 About

-While her career began in global manufacturing with Pfizer, where she received international recognition for leading packaging systems redesign across 13 European and American supply chains, her commitment to community and youth development has steered the ship for the bulk of her career.
+Melissa Howell is a global systems strategist, philanthropic advisor, education futurist, and investor with 20+ years of experience advancing equity, innovation, and community-rooted impact across 40+ countries.
+She began in global manufacturing and received international recognition for systems redesign work across 13 European and American supply chains at Pfizer, but her commitment to community and youth development has steered the ship for the bulk of her career.

 Melissa managed after-school programs in Brooklyn and the Bronx, where she witnessed the transformative impact culturally-relevant learning materials had on student achievement — and embraced the role identity plays in the success of young people.
-That conviction became the foundation of her graduate research at SOAS, University of London, where she examined how globalization, education, and media shape youth identity construction in post-colonial contexts — drawing on the work of Paulo Freire and Paul Gilroy.
+That conviction became the foundation of her graduate research at SOAS, University of London, where she examined how globalization, education, and media shape youth identity construction — drawing on the work of Paulo Freire and Paul Gilroy.

 Melissa's current work focuses on humanizing data governance, reimagining risk and accountability, and designing inclusive learning infrastructures.
 She is the steward of The Diascope, a social learning and leading practice engaging communities across the African Diaspora about identity, art, and cultural legacies.
 She leads Data Diasporas, advancing community-owned data systems and ethical data sovereignty frameworks.
 And as founder of timbuktuu, she is building a learner-generated data center strengthening local capacity to upskill underemployed workers across East Africa and the Diaspora.